 1. Document and Standardize Workflows

-Create simple SOPs for repeatable tasks.
+Create simple SOPs for repeatable tasks — this is the foundation of why process is the secret weapon of every business that successfully moves beyond firefighting.
 Visual flowcharts over binders.
 Train once, execute consistently.
 Result: new hires productive Day 1, errors plummet.

 Action: Pick top 3 processes (e.g., fulfillment).
 Map current state, eliminate waste (unnecessary approvals), standardize.
 Roll out with team walkthroughs.